Be sure to check out these pubs in Dublin on your next Irish vacation.

 Stepping into Hartigan's is like stepping back in time.
 A much, much simpler time, when the only food to be had was a bag of potato chips or perhaps a ham and cheese sandwich.

 The great thing about this bar is that, short of some terrible disaster like a renovation, this is the way it will always be.

 The Guinness here is great - although there mightn't be much else on offer.
 It's not going to be everyone's cup of tea (or Guinness for that matter) with its ancient décor and furniture - but it's worth going into for a pint at least.

-Most of the bars on this list are traditional gems which haven't really changed much in years.
+Most of the bars on this list are traditional gems that haven't really changed much in years.
 The Globe doesn't fall into this category.
 It wants to be trendy and stylish and largely it succeeds.

 True, it's the kind of place where the barmen don't feel the need to be friendly or even serve the pint of Guinness because they'd rather be at home working on their movie script.
 But as trendy Dublin bars go, The Globe is easily the best.

 It's also a late bar seven nights a week (most bars open till 12.30 am during the week), meaning that it opens until 2.30 am from Monday to Saturday, and 1 am on Sundays.